 We’ll write additional articles that explain the other parts of ADDIE as well, so stay tuned for that.

 Again, you can check out our introduction to ADDIE article if you want a scene-setter here.
+You might also want to download our ADDIE infographic, below, before reading on.

 Once you’ve completed analysis, and you know that creating training is the right solution, the first thing you’ll want to do next is write one or more learning objectives for your training.